HammyHavoc/Unraid_ZFS_Auto_Dataset_Update/README.md

 ### Additional User-Defined Datasets:

-This is where you can add other datasets (non appdata ot vm ones)  to be processed by the script:
+This is where you can add other datasets (non appdata or vm ones) to be processed by the script:

-- `source_datasets_array`: Specify custom paths in the format pool/dataset, e.g., "tank/mydata".
+- `source_datasets_array`: Specify custom paths in the form of `"pool/dataset"`, e.g., `"tank/mydata"`.
+You can add whole ZFS disks to be watched for folders, e.g., `"disk1`" for the first disk in your array.

 ## Running the Script